Keith Barish

-Keith Barish (born November 11, 1944) is an American film producer.
-He is known for being the former restaurateur of Planet Hollywood, which he co-founded with Robert Earl in 1991.
+Keith Barish (born November 11, 1944) is an American businessman and film producer.
+He is known for the creation of Gramco, an ill-fated offshore fund, and for being the former restaurateur of Planet Hollywood, which he co-founded with Bryan Kestner and Robert Earl joined in later in 1991.
 He also served as the producer of such films as Sophie's Choice (1982), The Running Man (1987) and The Fugitive (1993).
 Barish also produced the film Ironweed (1987).

 Life and career

 Barish was born in Los Angeles.
 He moved to Miami at the age of three, when his parents divorced.